univention/univention-corporate-server/management/univention-directory-manager-rest/README.md

 A value of `0` uses the number of CPU cores as number of subprocesses.
 Mutliprocessing requires sharing of memory necessary.
 We are sharing memory via `multiprocessing.managers.SyncManager()` with information about the child process IDs, authentication cache, a queue for move operation progress information, and LDAP cookies for paginated search operations.

+## OAuth 2 support
+The OpenLDAP server supports SASL authentication via `OAUTHBEARER` (using `crudeoauth`).
+Therefore the UDM REST API is a registered OAuth 2 client acting as Resource Server.
+HTTP user agents can provide a Access Token in form of a JWT via HTTP Bearer authentication.
+The access token is restricted by the `aud` claim to specific LDAP servers (e.g. `ldaps://domain.name` or `ldaps://hostname.domain.name`), which is checked by `crudeoauth`.
+Additionally the access token may be restricted to a OIDC authorized party by providing the UDM REST API client ID in the `azp` claim.

 ## OpenAPI interface
 The *UDM REST API* provides an OpenAPI schema definition, which allows to autogenerate RPC clients.